 Community ties to health, well-being, and military performance

-For Military Service Members and their families, more community involvement is linked with better health, higher quality of life, and overall well-being.
+For Service Members and their families, more community involvement is linked with better health, higher quality of life, and overall well-being.
 Civic engagement is also linked to better cardiovascular health, lower mortality, and even fewer symptoms of anxiety and depression.
-And all of these health benefits impact your ability to perform as a Military Service Member.
+And all of these health benefits impact your ability to perform as a Service Member.
 Though it’s not entirely clear why this link exists, there are a few different possibilities.

 - Awareness of resources.
 Simply put, the more involved you are with your community, the more you know what support resources are out there for you to access.
-This is especially true when thinking about the military community: Those individuals and families who feel a sense of belonging with other Military Service Members and military families tend to be more aware of the programs and services to help navigate the challenges of military life.
+This is especially true when thinking about the military community: Those individuals and families who feel a sense of belonging with other Service Members and military families tend to be more aware of the programs and services to help navigate the challenges of military life.
 Even outside of the military, connecting to different organizations and groups also exposes you to more information, knowledge, and resources to support your health and well-being.

 - Sense of purpose.
 Participating in a community or group that you care about (or whose cause you care about) can be personally fulfilling.
 To work on a project or hobby, or advocate for something you care about with others can also help give you a sense of meaning—and can feel empowering.
 All of these things contribute to your mental and emotional well-being.